Cherreads

 Maddie launched.

 She soared ten feet into the air.
-The ambient red light caught her blade as she raised it over her head — not rage on her face, but the flat, absolute focus of someone completing a task they had already decided was finished.
+The ambient red light caught her blade as she raised it over her head.
+Her face lacked rage, holding only the flat, absolute focus of someone completing a task they had already decided was finished.

-The Basilisk recovered, its golden eyes snapping upward.
+The Basilisk recovered.
+Its golden eyes snapped upward.
 It opened its jaws to snap her out of the air.

 Will was already drawing his final arrow.
 He aimed past the armored hide, targeting the soft, wet tissue inside the monster's flaring nostril.